Valeriya Golubtsova: As the director of the MPEI

 In the spring of 1945, Golubtsova, who had the rank of major, visited Vienna, which had just been taken, in order to obtain a test bench and measuring equipment for MPEI, which were located at the Allgemeine Electrische Gesellschaft (AEG) electrical enterprise that was to be dismantled.

 Golubtsova personally supervised the MPEI research department, the capital construction department, the campus, and the educational department.
 She took away from the people's commissars, or in her words, "grabbed captured equipment in Germany" what was needed to equip the MPEI.

 With the participation and assistance of Valeria Alekseyevna, the MPEI built the only education and experimental combined heat and power plant in the USSR — the MPEI CHPP with a capacity of 12 megawatts, commissioned in 1951.
 She achieved the allocation of territory for the construction of rest houses near Moscow and in Crimea, in Аlupka, and when the rest house in Alupka was confiscated from the MPEI and converted into a tuberculosis sanatorium of the All-Union Central Council of Trade Unions, she insisted on compensation, and the MPEI was allocated a site for the construction of a sports camp in Crimea, in the Аlush ta region, which later became a cult place for MPEI students.

-Golubtsova actively helped employees in difficult moments of their lives: for many she "knocked out" work cards and vouchers to a sanatorium.
+Golubtsova actively helped employees in difficult moments of their lives: for many, she "knocked out" work cards and vouchers to a sanatorium.
 She did not expel Boris Chertok (in the future, a prominent figure in the Soviet rocket and space industry) from the MPEI for debt, and Vladimir Kotelnikov (later a radio physicist) covered up from the Minister of State Security Viktor Kotelnikov.
-Among the personal nominees of Golubtsova are MPEI graduates Vladimir Kotelnikov, Boris Chertok, Vladimir Kirillin, Alexander Sheindlin, Аlexei Vogomolov, and dozens of professors.
+Among the personal nominees of Golubtsova are MPEI graduates Vladimir Kotelnikov, Boris Chertok, Vladimir Kirillin, Alexander Sheindlin, Alexei Vogomolov, and dozens of professors.